How to Reduce Moro Reflex in Babies: Calming Techniques That Work

 What Triggers the Moro Reflex at Night?

-At night, your baby’s Moro reflex is often triggered by sudden changes that feel startling to their still-developing nervous system.
-A loud noise, like barking dogs or creaking floorboards, can make your baby jerk awake.
-Bright light from a lamp or shifting curtains may also create a sudden change that leads to a startled response.
+At night, your baby’s Moro reflex often starts after sudden changes that feel startling.
+A loud noise, such as barking dogs or creaking floorboards, can make your baby jerk awake.

-When you pick your baby up or lay them down quickly, abrupt movement can set off the Moro reflex too.
-Even a draft or cool air can feel intense enough to trigger it.
+Bright light from a lamp or shifting curtains may also cause a startled response.
+When you pick your baby up or lay them down quickly, abrupt movement can trigger the reflex too.

-You can support your baby by noticing these common triggers and lowering sensory overload before sleep.
 Keep the room calm, dim, and predictable so your baby’s body can settle more easily.
 Creating a calm environment can help minimize the startle reflex, allowing your baby to feel more secure.

-How Swaddling Helps the Moro Reflex?
+How Does Swaddling Help the Moro Reflex?

 soothe moro reflex alternatives